primext/fluffy-disco/README.md

 3. **Resize the Image**:
    - Click the "Resize Image" button to start the resizing process.
    - The tool adjusts the image quality and dimensions to meet the specified file size.
+   - Real-time status updates are displayed on the webpage (e.g., "Processing your image..." or "Image processing is complete!").

 4. **Download the Resized Image**:
    - Once the resizing is complete, click the "Download Resized Image" button to save the resized image.

 ---

-## **Latest Updates**
-- **Output File Format**:
-  - The output image format now matches the input file format exactly (e.g., `.jpg` remains `.jpg`).
-- **Improved Download Functionality**:
-  - The "Download Resized Image" option has been changed from a hyperlink to a button for better user experience.
-- **Aspect Ratio Feedback**:
-  - The tool provides feedback if the aspect ratio was reduced to meet the file size requirements.
-- **Processing Indicator**:
-  - A spinner is displayed while the image is being processed, and it disappears once the process is complete.

----

 ## **Technologies Used**
-- **HTML5**: For the structure of the web app.
+- **HTML5**: For the structure of the webpage.
-- **CSS3**: For styling the user interface.
+- **CSS3**: For styling the webpage, including responsive design and visual cues for drag-and-drop functionality.
-- **JavaScript**: For handling user interactions, resizing logic, and file processing.
+- **JavaScript (ES6)**: For handling user interactions, resizing images, and providing real-time feedback.
+- **Canvas API**: For resizing images dynamically in the browser.

 ---